 The company develops drug candidates and activities will always involve regulatory, market and financial risks.
 Financing risk is deemed to have increased as a result of the current financial climate and geopolitical turmoil.
 Financing risk refers to the ability to finance projects to the point of commercialization.
-The company manages this by the timely preparation of capital infusions.
+The company manages this through timely preparations for raising capital.
 See also the "Going concern" section below.
+Otherwise, no significant changes regarding those risks and uncertainty factors took place during the period compared with those presented in the most recent annual report.